 Urinary incontinence symptoms: What you can do to control this common problem

 The obvious answer to "What are some common urinary incontinence symptoms?" is "going when you shouldn't or don't want to" — but it's not that simple and it's certainly nothing to feel ashamed of.
-According to the National Association for Continence more than 25 million people in the United States experience problems with bladder control.
+According to the National Association for Continence, more than 25 million people in the United States experience problems with bladder control.
 Here are some of the common causes for urinary incontinence and how you can treat it.

 What are some urinary incontinence symptoms and types?